 This article contains affiliate links, which means that I may earn a small commission when you make a purchase.
 Affiliate links cost you nothing to use, and they help keep my content free – a win-win!
 For more information, see the affiliate disclosure.

 Latitude is an annual music and culture festival held at Henham Park in Suffolk.
 It is one of the larger festivals in the UK, but is still much more manageable than the massive crowds at Glastonbury.
-It’s also incredibly family friendly.
-Check out the video recap for the most recent festival, along with the lineup and dates for Latitude this year here.
+It’s also incredibly family friendly, thanks to the wide variety of events included in the festival.

-The late July scheduling for Latitude brings about as much hope for fine weather as you’ll ever get in the UK, and the location across fields and forest feel a world away from everything else.
+The late July scheduling for Latitude brings about as much hope for warm weather as you’ll ever get in the UK, and the location across fields and forest feel a world away from everything else.
+It often falls just as UK schools break for summer holidays.

 One of the hardest parts of picking activities as a family is finding things everyone will like.
 This is the reason I wanted to try Latitude in the first place.